Serikbolsyn Abdildin

 Äbdildin began his career as an agriculturist until becoming involved in politics from serving in Soviet state bodies in Kazakhstan to eventually becoming the head of the Supreme Soviet of the Kazakh SSR where he was involved in the drafting of the new post-independent Constitution.
-After the dissolution of the legislature, he joined the opposition amidst President Nursultan Nazarbayev's increase of executive powers by leading the Communist Party of Kazakhstan and has worked in various organisations and movements aiming at reforming Kazakhstan's political system into democratic form of governance until retiring from politics in 2010.
+After the dissolution of the legislature, he joined the opposition amidst President Nursultan Nazarbayev's increase of executive powers by leading the Communist Party of Kazakhstan and has worked in various organisations and movements aiming at reforming Kazakhstan's political system into a democratic form of governance, until retiring from politics in 2010.

-He continued in engaging towards scientific and teaching activities until passing away in late 2019 at the age of 82.
+He continued scientific and teaching activities until he died in late 2019, at the age of 82.

 Early life and career

 Serikbolsyn Äbdildin was born in 1937 in the village of Qyzylkesek in eastern Kazakhstan.
 His father, Äbilda Älimjanov, died in combat during World War II in 1943 when Abdildin was only six years old.
 He studied at the Veterinary Institute in Alma-Ata, where he graduated in 1960.

 After graduating, he initially worked for three years in a farm in the Semipalatinsk Oblast.
 From 1963, Abdildin attended the graduate school at the Veterinary Institute in Alma-Ata and between 1966 and 1967, he was employed there as a research assistant.
 He then worked in various positions at the State Planning Commission of the Kazakh SSR.